Skip to main content

 • the LLC’s EIN

-If your LLC has more than one member, you may also need to provide an LLC Resolution to Open a Bank Account.
+If your LLC has more than one member, you may also need to provide an LLC resolution for banking account.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.